aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/clickhouse-sink-connector.md

 - `name`: Name of the connector.
 - `topics`: Apache Kafka topics from which to pull data.
-- `hostname`: ClickHouse service hostname.
+- `hostname`: Hostname of the ClickHouse service
-- `port`: ClickHouse service port.
+- `port`: Port of the ClickHouse service.
 - `database`: Target database in ClickHouse.
-- `username`: ClickHouse username for authentication.
+- `username`: Username for authentication in the ClickHouse service.
-- `password`: ClickHouse password for authentication.
+- `password`: Password for authentication in the ClickHouse service.
 - `ssl`: Set to `true` to enable SSL encryption.

 For more configuration options, see the